aroka007/Deep-Learning/README.md

 # Deep-Learning
-Various codes and results on various deep learning topics like ANN, CNN, RNN etc.
+-Various codes and results on different datasets using deep learning methods like ANN, CNN, RNN, SOMs etc.

+-**Bone Age**- Jupyter Notebook and report for a Deep Learning project.